tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 <img src = "../images/ui-fundamentals-3.png" width="500">
 </p>

-**Alternative Layouts: Navbar and Navlist Panels**
+### Alternative Layouts

-1. **Navbar Pages**:
+#### Navbar Pages

-The `navbarPage()` function in R Shiny is used for creating a navigation bar at the top of the application.
+The `navbarPage()` function in R `Shiny` is used for creating a navigation bar at the top of the application.
 This layout is especially beneficial for complex apps with multiple sections or functionalities.
 Unlike the basic tabset panel, the navbar layout offers a more website-like feel.
 The function creates a layout allowing the multiple distinct sub-components to have their own sidebar, tabsets, or other layout constructs.

 {{% codeblock %}}